Do Independent Real Estate Brokers Need an Office?

 When an independent broker first strikes out on their own, it's important for them to determine whether it's worth the time or money to establish themselves in an office.
-Below are some guiding questions/thoughts that will help you choose what's right for your situation.

 Whether you're planning on working mostly with buyers or sellers can be the most important factor in whether you need a full physical office or not.
 Generally, you'll probably find that you're meeting buyers outside the office anyway.
 Many real estate professionals meet their buyer clients at locations near the area in which they're showing properties.
-Obviously, there's less need for an office in this scenario.
+There's less need for an office in this scenario.

 Sellers, however, probably will value a "brick and mortar" business location more.
 There is a perception issue here, and listing their home with someone who can't show them a wall full of listed home photos will be asking a lot of the average seller.
 Of course, showing them MLS reports that present how your listings sell faster and for a higher percentage of asking price than your competitors will go a long way.